-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities being disproportionally impacted by things like bullying without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - children with SEN and disabilities being disproportionally impacted by things like bullying without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.